qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 usage](#qubit-and-result-usage), a Base Profile compliant program must not make use of dynamic qubit or result management.
 The value of both module flags hence must be set to `false`.

+## Glossary

+**Quantum application:** <br/>
+A piece of software that performs a specific task and/or solves a specific problem using both quantum and classical resources to do so.
+Executing a quantum application usually involves accessing quantum resources via a cloud service, and quantum resources are generally available only for parts of the computation;
+a QPU does not retain its state for the entirety of the application execution.

+**Quantum program:** <br/>
+A computation that includes both quantum and (potentially limited) classical logic.
+The program logic is defined in the form of an LLVM function marked as [entry point](https://en.wikipedia.org/wiki/Entry_point) by an attribute.
+Both classical and quantum processors executing the program retain their state throughout its execution, such that it is possible to access and (repeatedly) transfer values/data between different processors as part of the computation.